WRF Physics¶

 Longwave Radiation and Clouds¶

-Some microphysics options pass their own particle sizes to RRTMG radiation (cloud droplets, ice and snow)
+Some microphysics options pass their own particle sizes (cloud droplets, ice and snow) to RRTMG radiation.

-Other combinations only use mass information from microphysics schemes, and assume effective sizes in the radiation scheme
+Other combinations only use mass information from microphysics schemes, and assume effective sizes in the radiation scheme.

-Rain and graupel effects are smaller than cloud and snow, and are not often explicitly considered
+Rain and graupel effects are smaller than cloud and snow, and are not often explicitly considered.

 Shortwave Radiation and Clouds¶

-Considerations for shortwave radiation schemes are similar to those of longwave schemes (listed above).
-There are interactions with model resolved clouds, and, in some cases, cumulus schemes.
-There are also fraction and overlap assumptions, as well as cloud albedo reflection.
-Surface albedo reflection is based on the land-surface type and snow cover. |
+Considerations for shortwave radiation schemes are similar to those of longwave schemes (above).
+There are interactions with model-resolved clouds, and, in some cases, cumulus schemes.
+There are fraction and overlap assumptions, as well as cloud albedo reflection.
+Surface albedo reflection is based on the land-surface type and snow cover.

 Cloud Fraction for Microphysics Clouds¶